 We have taken steps to ensure that slavery and human trafficking does not take place within our business and throughout our supply chain.

-We aim to run our business efficiently and considerately and develop sustainable places.
-We use the UN's Sustainable Development Goals (SDGs) to align our approach and have identified the nine SDGs that we have the most material ability to influence.
-Click on each goal above to see how we promote each in our day-to-day business activities and through the homes and places which we create.
+In 2015, all 193 Member States of the United Nations adopted a set of 17 Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all as part of a new sustainable development agenda.
+We use the SDGs to guide our approach and have identified the eight that we have the most material ability to influence, as we believe every business has a duty to contribute towards the global achievement of these goals.
+Click on each goal above to see how we promote each in our day-to-day business activities and through the homes and places we create.

 Our goal is to be world-class in the area of sustainability, both in terms of running our business efficiently and considerately and by developing sustainable places.
 We are committed to being a responsible business which thinks about the long-term.
 We seek to not only reduce negative impacts but to maximise the benefits our activities can bring to create a positive impact.